Where to stay in Seoul after a long day of traveling and sightseeing.

 Hongdae has a wicked nightlife.

-This area, which is home to Honkik University, is famous for its bars, restaurants, and shops.
+This area, which is home to Hongik University, is famous for its bars, restaurants, and shops.
 You can find more or less everything here!

-During the day, the main street is packed with tourists, students, and locals.
+During the day, they pack the main street with tourists, students, and locals.
 Most, if not all, are fixated on the K-pop dance performances that line the street.
 Sometimes they are hard to see because the circles are so big!
 If you’re small like me, bring a stool!

 Bring your Discover Seoul Pass for discounted rates and free admissions to places like the Trick Eye Museum and the Nanta show.